-- 1. To Study the general datasheets of Semiconductor devices. - 2.
-To study the V-I characteristics of a PN junction diode.

-- 3. To study a Zener diode as voltage regulator. - 4.
+- 1. To Study of datasheets of semiconductor devices. - 2.
+To study the V-I characteristics of PN junction diode. - 3.
+To study a Zener diode as voltage regulator. - 4.
 To study the output waveform of a Half-wave rectifier. - 5.
-To study the output waveform of a Full-wave center-tapped and bridge rectifier. - 6.
-To study Input & output V-I characteristics of npn/pnp BJT in CE configuration - 7.
-To study Input & output V-I characteristics of npn/pnp BJT in CB configuration - 8.
-To study Input & output V-I characteristics of npn/pnp BJT in CC configuration - 9.
+To study the functioning of a Diode as a switch. - 6.
+To study the output waveform of a Full-wave center-tapped and bridge rectifier. - 7.
+To study Input & output V-I characteristics of npn/pnp BJT in CE configuration - 8.
+To study Input & output V-I characteristics of npn/pnp BJT in CB configuration - 9.
 To study the functioning of a BJT as a switch. - 10.
 To study V-I Characteristics of a MOSFET.